Omni Calculator logo

 2. Enter the spaceship mass, excluding fuel.

 4. The distance between the Earth and your chosen stars will automatically appear.
-You can also input the distance in light-years directly.
+You can also input the distance in light-years directly if you select the Custom distance option in the previous dropdown.

 5. Define the aim: select whether you aim to "Arrive at destination and stop" or “Arrive at destination at full speed”.